 Retained Asset Account

-This settlement option, the retained account allows beneficiaries to keep the money in the account and draw the money out, at will, via something akin to a check.
-The work 'check' is typically not used, for legal and statuary reasons to avoid confusion with the account being considered a bank account, but these "drafts" as they are sometimes known are very similar to checks.
+This settlement option, the retained account allows beneficiaries to keep the money in the account and draw the money out, at will, via something akin or similar to a check.
+The word 'check' is typically not used, for legal and statuary reasons to avoid confusion with the account being considered a bank account, but these "drafts" as they are sometimes known are very similar to checks.
 If this option does exist, with no fees, and pays out interest, it is a powerful choice allowing clients to leave the money in the account, while they decide what to do, all the while earning money in an interest bearing income.

 However there are several caveats to this.